The quality enhancer

 The next generation of Acidifiers

-FORMI® GML is a synergistically acting combination of 2 patented performance enhancers in which Glycerine-Monolaurate will enhance the impact of Diformate.
+FORMI® 3G is a synergistically acting combination of 2 patented performance enhancers in which Glycerine-Monolaurate will enhance the impact of Diformate.

 - Increased growth performance